Candied Ginger Recipe: How to Make it Easy & Delicious at Home

 Step 4: Make Ginger Crystals

 You can dry the ginger in the air or toss it gently in sugar to speed up the crystallization process.
+When tossing, make sure to coat the ginger pieces evenly with sugar for best results.
 If you want the sugar to stick to the ginger rather than make it soggy, you should let the pieces dry for at least two hours.
+Ginger pieces should be dried on a rack for 1-2 hours after they are boiled and coated in sugar.
 Dry the ginger by spreading it out in a single layer on a parchment-lined baking sheet.
 You can let them dry in the air for an entire night or use a dehydrator or oven to speed up the process.

 If you want to dry the tray in the air, set it up on a cooling rack and put it somewhere dry and low in humidity.
 Dry the ginger in an oven or dehydrator for four to five hours at about 150 degrees Fahrenheit (65 degrees Celsius).
 The ideal texture for ginger is almost dry but still tender and chewy.